dhbwiewarsessen/dhbwwe-app/UC/Login/UC Login.md

 # 3. Special Requirements

-none
+n/a

 # 4. Preconditions

-You have to click on LogIn.
+You have to click on Login.

 # 5. Postconditions